-Welcome to Digitally Downloaded’s weekly news feature, Catch-up coffee Monday.
-Each Monday we will bring you the best news from the previous week that you may have missed.
+Welcome to Digitally Downloaded’s regular catch-up news feature.
+With each issue we will bring you the best news that you may have missed.
 Grab the biggest mug you’ve got, fill it with your favourite brew, and catch up with us (and our favourite news anchor, Dee Dee)!

 Here’s everything you need to know about the Animal Crossing Direct

 Animal Crossing fans have been whining for ages that the game seems to have been forgotten about by Nintendo (I mean, I don’t blame them, but it was still whining).
 During a Nintendo Direct focusing on Animal Crossing, all the information was revealed about the free Version 2.0 update.
 Brewster will finally open his darned café, something players absolutely cannot live without.
 Kapp’n will be giving boat tours to remote islands.
 In addition to fossils, gyroids will be available to dig up from the ground.
 Harv’s island is getting a boost with new shops from Redd, Sahara, and Kicks.
 Cooking will be added to DIY recipes; after growing good in the garden ingredients you can combine them to adorn your dining table with a smattering of dishes.
 Other additions include bigger home storage and new ordinances.